Optimal Error Analysis of Channel Estimation for IRS-assisted MIMO Systems: Single-Hop IRS-Assisted MIMO System

 where the IRS-BS channel is $\mH = ^\top\in\C^{LP\times N}$ in which $\mH_p\in\C^{L\times N},p\in[P]$ is the $p$-th IRS-BS channel, and the UT-IRS channel is $\mG = \in\C^{N\times UM}$ in which $\mG_u\in\C^{N\times M},u\in[U]$ is $u$-th the UT-IRS channel. $\vx(t) = ^\top\in\C^{UM\times 1}$ is the vector containing the transmitted pilot signals at time $t$, where $\vx_u(t)\in\C^{M\times 1}$ is the $u$-th user pilot vector.
 The phase shift vector at time $t$ is defined as $\vs(t) = ^\top\in\C^{N\times 1}$, where $s_n(t)\in\{0,1\}$ and $e^{j\phi_n(t)}\in(0,2\pi]$ represent the on or off state and the phase shift of the $n$-th IRS element at time instant $t$, respectively. $\vw(t) \sim\mathcal{C}\mathcal{N}({\bm 0},\gamma^2\mId_{LP})$ denotes the complex additive white Gaussian noise (AWGN).

-The channel coherence time $T_s$ is divided into $K$ blocks, where each block has $T$ time slots so that $T_s = KT$ \cite{de2020parafac}.
+The channel training time $T_s$ is divided into $K$ blocks, where each block has $T$ time slots so that $T_s = KT$ \cite{de2020parafac}.
 Let us define $\vy(k,t) = \vy((k - 1)T + t)$ as the received signal at the $t$-th time slot of the $k$-th block, where $t\in[T]$ and $k\in[K]$.
-In addition, we denote $\vx(k,t)$ and $\vs(k,t)$ as the pilot signal and phase shift vectors associated with the $t$-th time slot of the $k$-th block.
-In each block, the user transmits the same pilot signal and the IRS phase shift vector is invariant, but the phase shift vector between blocks is changeable, which means that the IRS has $K$ phase configurations.
-Consequently, we have $\vs(k) = \vs(k,t)$ and $\vx(t) = \vx(k,t)$.
-The received signal is given by
+Similarly, we denote $\vx(k,t)$, $\vs(k,t)$ and $\vw(k,t)$ as the pilot signal, phase shift and noise vectors associated with the $t$-th time slot of the $k$-th block.
+We adopt the structured time-domain training protocol proposed in \cite{de2020parafac}, wherein the IRS phase shift vector remains fixed throughout the $T$ time slots within each block and changes from block to block.
+Meanwhile, the pilot signals $ $ are identically repeated across all $K$ blocks.
+Consequently, we have